Allied Media: 20th century

+21st century

+In July 2015, Allied Press acquired The Oamaru Mail.

 On 12 June 2016, Julian Smith stepped down as managing director of Allied Press.
 Grant McKenzie, the Dunedin City Council's financial officer and the former director of the University of Otago's financial services, was appointed as the company's chief executive officer.
 While Smith remains the chairman of the company, McKenzie took over the running of Allied Press.

-Besides the Otago Daily Times, Allied Press owns a majority stake in the Greymouth Star.
-The company also owns a range of community and farming newspapers through the South Island including North Canterbury News, the Ashburton Courier, The Timaru Courier, Oamaru Mail, Lakes District and Central Otago News, Mountain Scene, The Star and The Ensign.
+Besides the Otago Daily Times, Allied Press acquired a majority stake in the Greymouth Evening Star in 1991, which it renamed the Greymouth Star in 2006.
+The company also owns a range of community and farming newspapers through the South Island including North Canterbury News, the Ashburton Courier, The Timaru Courier, The Oamaru Mail, Lakes District and Central Otago News, Mountain Scene, The Star and The Ensign.
 In 2018, Allied Press acquired the Clutha Leader from Stuff.

 In August 2018, Allied Press acquired the Canterbury media company Star Media, which owned a stable of community newspapers, magazines, and events including the Christchurch–based The Star.
 Star Media's chairman Nick Smith also served as Allied Press' director and had previously worked for The Star as their advertising cadet.
 Star Media subsequently became a subsidiary of Allied Press.

 During the outbreak of the COVID-19 pandemic in New Zealand, Allied Press maintained the print circulation of the Otago Daily Times as well as its websites but suspended the circulation of its community and farming newspapers on 25 March 2020 to comply with lockdown restrictions.
 In April 2020, Allied Press launched a major project to upgrade its Dunedin printing press.
 By 14 May 2020, the Government had eased lockdown restrictions, allowing Allied Press' community newspapers and magazines to resume operations.

 Following the Delta variant community outbreak in August 2021, Allied Press continued publishing the Otago Daily Times and most of its community papers.
 However, it suspended publication of the Southland Express (Invercargill), the Cromwell Bulletin, The Star (Christchurch), and Christchurch community papers due to lockdown restrictions.

+In October 2023, 40 journalists and 65 editorial and print distribution staff affiliated with the E tū union staged a 24 hour strike to demand that their wages be raised to industry pay rates.
+The unionised staff rejected a pay offer by Allied Press.

+In December 2023, Allied Press confirmed that it would close its broadcasting arm Channel 39 by Christmas 2023 due to declining funding from New Zealand on Air, low viewership figures for its flagship programme The South Today, rising costs, and declining advertiser support.